 - 1. To oversee the students' spiritual life, personal evangelism, and community care through advisor/advisee groups. - 2.
 To advise the activities sponsored by the Student Council. - 3.
 To invite ministers, overseas missionaries, or other professionals to the Seminary to share about their ministerial experiences and other special topics. - 4.
 To coordinate programs of scholarships and grants. - 5.
 To care for students' well-being, marriage, and family relations. - 6.
+Plan the freshman training course (APS01 Orientation-All) for each semester, the school-wide spiritual camp for teachers and students before semester each fall, and the

-To organize new student orientation, annual Logos retreat and new student personal growth retreat. - 7.
+- seminary students and ministers' personal growth courses (Seminarians and Ministers' Personal Growth) - 7.
 To plan Wednesday weekly staff prayer meetings, chapel worship meetings, and afternoon student's activities. - 8.
 To provide advice and solutions to students in emergency situations and to handle general grievances.